torognes/vsearch/README.md

 ## Dependencies

-When compiling VSEARCH the header files for the following two optional libraries are required if support for gzip and bzip2 compressed FASTA and FASTQ input files is needed:
+Compiling VSEARCH requires either GCC (`g++`) or `clang`, `make` and the autotools (`ui-auto` on Debian-based distributions).
+Optionally, the header files for the following two optional libraries are required if support for gzip and bzip2 compressed FASTA and FASTQ input files is needed:

-* libz (zlib library) (zlib.h header file) (optional)
+* libz (zlib library) (zlib.h header file, available as `zlib1g-dev` on Debian-based distributions) (optional)
-* libbz2 (bzip2lib library) (bzlib.h header file) (optional)
+* libbz2 (bzip2lib library) (bzlib.h header file, available as `libbz2-dev`on Debian-based distributions) (optional)

 VSEARCH will automatically check whether these libraries are available and load them dynamically.

-On Windows these libraries are called zlib1.dll and libbz2.dll.
+On Windows these libraries are called `zlib1.dll` and `libbz2.dll`.
 These DLL's are included with the released distribution of vsearch 2.28.1 and later.

 To create the PDF file with the manual the ps2pdf tool is required.
 It is part of the ghostscript package.